justyand/zeiss_probe2csv/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Write us version of Calypso
+1. Write me version of Calypso
-2. Send us files from program ( inspset, inspection, version )
+2. Send me files from program ( inspset, inspection, version )
-3. Send us both files of script, if you made some changes
+3. Send me both files of script, if you made some changes

 **Additional context**
 Add any other context about the problem here.